Toshiba's Westinghouse brings in bankruptcy lawyers; disclosure deadlines loom

 One complication may be financing guarantees given by the U.S. government to help fund the construction of reactors at the Vogtle plant in Georgia, one of the two projects at the core of Westinghouse's problems.

-According to a 2014 statement on the U.S. Department of Energy Website, the loan guarantees totaled $8.3 billion.
+According to a 2014 statement on the U.S. Department of Energy Website, the loan guarantees totalled $8.3 billion.

 CRUNCH WEEK NEXT WEEK